-We implemented several executive compensation-related improvements as described below under the heading "Compensation Discussion and Analysis - How Compensation Decisions Were Made - 2014 Compensation
+We implemented several executive compensation-related improvements as described below under the heading "Compensation Discussion and Analysis - How Compensation Decisions Were Made -Compensation Program

-- n Program Developments," including establishing a compensation claw-back policy that provides for the recoupment of incentive compensation in the event of certain financial restatements and revising our stock ownership guidelines for executive officers to set ownership thresholds at a multiple of base salary.
-We adopted robust stock ownership guidelines for directors, which provide that within five years of the date of - n his or her election to the Board, each non-employee director must maintain ownership of shares of Common Stock equal to five times the annual base retainer then in effect for our non-employee directors. - n We determined to seek an advisory vote on our compensation practices annually, which underscores the careful consideration we give to our stockholders' views on our compensation practices.
+- n Developments in 2014," including establishing a compensation claw-back policy that provides for the recoupment of incentive compensation in the event of certain financial restatements and revising our stock ownership guidelines for executive officers to set ownership thresholds at a multiple of base salary. - We adopted robust stock ownership guidelines for directors, which provide that within five years of the date of - n his or her election to the Board, each non-employee director must maintain ownership of shares of Common Stock equal to five times the annual base retainer then in effect for our non-employee directors. - We determined to seek an advisory vote on our compensation practices annually, which underscores the careful consideration we give to our stockholders' views on our compensation practices. - In addition, H. Paulett Eberhart, an additional independent director and audit committee financial expert, joined our Board of Directors in 2014.